ivanitlearning/AWS-Associate-Courses/SOA-C02/Labs.md

    2. Next
    3. Select VPCs and subnets to launch instances in
    4. Next
-   5. Select attach to existing load balancer
+   5. Select attach to existing load balancer (must do this)
    6. Specify desired, max and min capacity
    7. Next, until Create ASG